petrusjohannesmaas/research-lab/projects/automated_debian_server_provisioning.md

 your_user ALL=(ALL) NOPASSWD: ALL
 ```

-Generate an SSH key on your host system if you haven't yet:
+I'll generate an SSH key on my host system:

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-Add your SSH key to the server by running this command:
+Add the SSH key to the server by running this command:

 ```bash
 ssh-copy-id -i ~/.ssh/id_ed25519.pub your_vm_user@192.168.56.101
 ```

+---

-### 3. Installing Ansible
+### Installing Ansible

 For the control node (the machine that runs Ansible), you can use nearly any UNIX-like machine with Python installed.
 This includes Red Hat, Debian, Ubuntu, macOS, BSDs, and Windows under a Windows Subsystem for Linux (WSL) distribution.